deut-erium/ctf-writeups-2022/CTFS-2022/sdctf/tasty_crypto_roll/readme.md

 But how would I find `key1` now?

 #### Missed Catch
-A teammate soon pointed out, that since there are only 256 distinct values in `codes` each repeated twice, and each character encoded to some `b"0"` or `b"1"`
+@Utaha#6878 pointed out, that since there are only 256 distinct values in `codes` each repeated twice, and each character encoded to some `b"0"` or `b"1"`
 byte strings of length 16, It must be encrypted to the same block always.
 Since the flag is `55*4 = 220` such 16-byte codes and each code is used twice